underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Restarting the Model
 --------------------

+When checkpointing a model only the mesh, swarms their assoiciated variables are explicitely saved.
-When checkpointing a model, the model state is not explicitely saved, only the mesh, swarms and explicitely saved variables are… We thus need to recreate the **Model** object before restarting it.
+Since the model state is not explicitly saved, thus the user needs to recreate the **Model** object before restarting it.

-In practice, that means the user must run all commands preceding the **Model.run_for** command.
+In practice, this means the user must run all commands preceding the **Model.run_for** command.

-When running the **Model.run_for** command *UWGeodynamics* will first check if an output already exists in the output folder.
+When running the **Model.run_for** command *UWGeodynamics* will first check if a checkpoint already exists in the output folder.
 If it does, the program will attempt to reload the last available step.

 The user can alter this behavior using the **restartStep** and